aws/chalice/docs/source/api.rst

       function.
 It will also schedule the lambda function to be invoked with a scheduled CloudWatch Event.

-      See :doc:`topics/events` for more information.
+      See :ref:`scheduled-events` for more information.

       .. code-block:: python